5 Reasons to Visit Saint Paul's Bell Museum of Natural History

-Minnesota’s new natural history museum might impress Mother Nature herself.
+Minnesota's natural history museum might impress Mother Nature herself.
 Check out its green roof, planetarium, bird-friendly windows, restored dioramas and hands-on exhibits.

 What can you do at the $79.2 million Bell Museum in Saint Paul that you couldn't do at its predecessor?